Mullah98/exhibition-curator-project/exhibition-curator-project/README.md

 # Exhibition Curator Project
 The Exhibition Curator project is a web application that allows users to explore artworks from the Harvard Art Museums and the MET Museum.
 Users can search, filter, and curate a personalized exhibition of selected artworks, which can be viewed as a slideshow.
-This project aims to provide an engaging platform for art lovers, researchers, and students to access and learn about various artworks.

-# Built with Nextjs, React and Tailwind css
+# Built with
+- `Next.js`
+- `React`
+- `Tailwind CSS`

 # Features
 - `View Artworks:` Access and browse artworks from the Harvard and MET museums.